-A man of rooted clumsiness of mind and mien, correctly analysed by his erudite kinsman, Wole Soyinka, as suffering from incurable inferiority complex, every accidental escapade of this human creature, in uniform and agbada, has seen unmitigated disaster for the Nigerian nation since the accursed sixties of Nigeria’s war with itself.
+A man of rooted clumsiness, mind and mien, analysed by his erudite kinsman, Wole Soyinka, as suffering from incurable inferiority complex, every accidental escapade of this human creature, in uniform and agbada, has seen unmitigated disaster for the Nigerian nation since the accursed sixties of Nigeria’s war with itself.

 Recall the ludicrous declaration in 1979 that Nigeria will become one of the ten leading nations of the world by the end of the (twentieth) century.
 His OFN programme, Operation Feed the Nation, which soon became kindergarten sing-song among civil servants and school children, left only the memento of his commandeering adventure at Ottah farms – a bogus acquisition that could not even feed the general himself, until regrettable intervention by meddlesome political interlopers brought his rather undistinguished portraiture back to state house in 1999 as ‘civilian’ president.

-The quote mark on civilian is because experience has taught Nigerians the harsh truth that there can be nothing civilian in any soldier whose avowed career and temperament have been inebriated in the mind-control reptilian mechanism of the armed forces, the psychopath zombie mindset which they mistake for, and keep calling, patriotism.
+The quote mark on civilian comes from experience of Nigerians that there can be nothing civilian in any soldier whose avowed career and temperament have been inebriated in the mind-control reptilian mechanism of the armed forces, the psychopath-zombie mindset which they mistake for, and keep calling, patriotism(1).

 That end of twentieth century which Obasanjo had predicted for Nigeria’s rise to world status was to culminate under his presidency in harrowing eight years of national corruption, abuse of power and sale of government assets in the name of privatisation and monetisation policy.

 Allied with an insane bid to alter the constitution to allow him a third tenure, Obasanjo’s twice-failed despotism offered nothing to actualise the potential of a nation, or improve the lot of the suffering majority of Nigerian people.